Skip to main content

 Walking improves heart health and metabolism

 Aerobic exercises, like walking, boost breathing and heart rate while engaging large muscle groups.
 This builds endurance, allowing you to exercise for longer periods.
-And exercising for extended periods strengthens your heart and can help you burn more calories.
+And exercising for longer periods strengthens your heart and can help you burn more calories.

 Walking may also improve your body’s ability to use both fat and carbs as fuel.
 This may help prevent fat buildup that leads to weight gain.